revue-org/revue/docs/website/docs/report/devops.md

 #### DVCS workflow

-We choosed to mantain a single stable branch, the `main` branch.
-In contains the working code.
+We chose to maintain a single stable branch, the `main` branch.
+It contains the working code.
 Changes are made in dedicated branches (*feature/name*, *fix/name*, *chore/what*, etc.) and then merged into the `main` branch via pull requests.
 The pull requests are reviewed and approved by at least one other developer before being merged.
 Release are made on the `main` branch.